-The belching train had just expelled me into the northern Malaysia city of Butterworth, and I was waiting in the station for the night train south.
+The train had just dropped me off in the northern Malaysia city of Butterworth, and I was waiting in the station for the night train south.
 Despite the fact that I had dutifully donned a voluminous scarf and long sleeves at the Thai-Malay border, the man sitting just behind me insisted on aiming sloppy kissing noises in my direction.
 I ignored him and pretended to watch the incomprehensible-to-me news flickering across the screen in front of me.
 When I abandoned my spot for a moment my persecutor poached my seat, ceased his heckling, and gazed adoringly at the television.
 Apparently it was my place he was after, and not so much an assignation out back behind the train station.

 Many Western women traveling or living in a Muslim country find themselves bewildered, indignant, or just plain alarmed.
 Women who have worked hard for equal rights and treatment in their own countries can be reluctant to go to a place that might expect confining dress or restricted freedoms from them, but the adventurous who travel to Malaysia will be rewarded with the discovery of a fascinating culture and insights into their own.

 By almost any standards, and particularly by Southeast Asian ones, travel in Malaysia is easy.
 Years of British colonial rule have made English widely, though not universally, spoken.
 Signs are in letters you’ll recognize, and useful words like “taksi” and “feri” have conveniently hopped right out of English and into Malay.
 Trains and buses are quick, cheap and comfortable.
 Don’t be dismayed by the conservative culture.
 Grab your scarf and go!